-Building healthier communities through better science
+Building healthy communities through science

 Working with communities to solve environmental health problems can lead to innovations and greater rigor in science, too.
 And this kind of community-based science ensures what we learn transforms into policies and public health action.
 These in turn lessen the social burden of environmental health problems, from autism, diabetes and asthma to cancer and Alzheimer’s disease.